 Select "review security activity"

 Reviewing your recent security activities is best practice as a monthly security routine to identify any suspicious activity.
-If you recognise any unknown security events, then you should consider in securing your account.
+If you recognise any unknown security events, then you should consider securing your account.

 This will signal Google to lock your account and prompt you to change your password immediately.
 For a comprehensive guide, visit the ACSC website.